 “The Constitution,” he said when asked what brought him out.
 “If I don’t stand up for it nobody will.”

-A group that described themselves as old friends, new friends and the next generation, carries signs designed Briah Freeman at the No Kings protest in Fort Collins on March 28, 2026.
-(Alyssa Pinkerton, The Colorado Sun)
+LEFT: A group that described themselves as old friends, new friends and the next generation, carries signs designed Briah Freeman at the No Kings protest Saturday in Fort Collins.
+(Alyssa Pinkerton, The Colorado Sun) RIGHT: Several hundred people joined in the rally in Littleton.
+(Larry Ryckman, The Colorado Sun)

 In Littleton, a swelling crowd chanted to the beat of a drum: “This is what freedom looks like.”